GongwangYu/translationError_ageing/README.md

 ```

 ### 2.Detecting translational readthrough
 2.1 Sequence alignment
 * Input
-  * Raw Ribo-Seq data were downloaded from GEO, with the accession numbers listed in Table S2.
+  * Raw Ribo-Seq data were downloaded from GEO, with the accession numbers listed in TableS2.
 ```{shell}
 bash sequence_alignment.sh